informalsystems/quint/doc/lang.md

 )
 ```

+Note that we require that `n > 1`.

 This is equivalent to `p_1.and(p_2.and( ... and(p_n)...)`.
 The indentation is not
 important.
 However, you can produce nice indentation by hand, if you like.
 The first occurrence of `&` right after `{` is optional, it's up to you.

-This operator has the normal form too!
-It is written as `andBlock(p_1, ...,
+These operators have the normal form too!
+They are written as `andExpr(p_1, ...,
+p_n)` in non-action mode and `andAction(p_1, ..., p_n)` in action mode,
-p_n)`.
-Most likely, you will never use it, but the tools can.
+respectively.
+Most likely, you will never use them, but the tools can.

 *Mode:* Any.